Gender disparities in health: Structural gender oppression

 Structural gender inequalities in the allocation of resources, such as income, education, health care, nutrition and political voice, are strongly associated with poor health and reduced well-being.
 Very often, such structural gender discrimination of women in many other areas has an indirect impact on women's health.
 For example, because women in many developing nations are less likely to be part of the formal labor market, they often lack access to job security and the benefits of social protection, including access to health care.
 Additionally, within the formal workforce, women often face challenges related to their lower status, where they suffer workplace discrimination and sexual harassment.
-Studies have shown that this expectation of having to balance the demands of paid work and work at home often give rise to work-related fatigue, infections, mental ill-health and other problems, which results in women faring poorer in health.
+Studies have shown that this expectation of having to balance the demands of paid work and work at home often gives rise to work-related fatigue, infections, mental ill-health, and other problems, which results in women faring poorer health.

 Women's health is also put at a higher level of risk as a result of being confined to certain traditional responsibilities, such as cooking and water collection.
-Being confined to unpaid domestic labor not only reduces women's opportunities to education and formal job employment (both of which can indirectly contribute to better health in the long run), but also potentially expose women to higher risk of health issues.
+Being confined to unpaid domestic labor not only reduces women's opportunities for education and formal job employment (both of which can indirectly contribute to better health in the long run) but also potentially exposes women to a higher risk of health issues.
 For instance, in developing regions where solid fuels are used for cooking, women are exposed to a higher level of indoor air pollution due to extended periods of cooking and preparing meals for the family.
 Breathing air tainted by the burning of solid fuels is estimated to be responsible for 641,000 of the 1.3 million deaths of women worldwide each year due to chronic obstructive pulmonary disorder (COPD).

 In some settings, structural gender inequity is associated with particular forms of violence, marginalization, and oppression against females.
 This includes violent assault by men, child sexual abuse, strict regulation of women's behavior and movement, female genital mutilation, and exploitative, forced labor.
 Women and girls are also vulnerable to less well-documented forms of abuse or exploitation, such as human trafficking or "honor killings" for perceived behavioral transgressions and deviation of their social roles.
 These acts are associated with a wide range of health problems in women such as physical injuries, unwanted pregnancies, abortions, mental disorders such as depression, and anxiety, substance abuse, and sexually transmitted infections, all of which can potentially lead to premature death.

 The ability of women to utilize health care is also heavily influenced by other forms of structural gender inequalities.
 These include unequal restriction on one's mobility and behavior, as well as unequal control over financial resources.
 Many of these social gender inequalities can impact the way women's health is regarded, which can in turn determine the level of access women have to healthcare services and the extent by which households and the larger community are willing to invest in women's health issues.